 - Creative CV Competition – showcasing the talents of our most creative students

-Our employer networking evenings provide business professionals the opportunity to meet with enthusiastic students who are seeking to build their confidence in networking and interested in understanding more about a particular industry or organisation.
-These events are a great way to meet student talent, raise awareness of your company and to network with other businesses and professionals.
-We currently offer networking evenings for the sectors:
+Our employer networking events provide businesses with the opportunity to meet with enthusiastic students who are seeking to build their confidence in networking and interested in understanding more about a particular industry or organisation.
+These informal networking opportunities are a great way to meet student talent, raise awareness of your company and to network with other businesses and professionals.
+We currently offering these events for the following sectors:

 Professional Mentoring Programme

 Since 2007 the Professional Mentoring Programme has worked with students from a widening participation background to raise awareness, aspirations and achievement, supporting the successful progression to higher education of groups that are otherwise under-represented.

 We're always looking for enthusiastic mentors who'd like to take part in this mutually beneficial programme with offers a rewarding continuing professional development (CPD) opportunity.
 We accept applicants from any job position in any industry and previous mentoring experience is not necessary.
 More information on the timescales, commitments and benefits of the mentoring programme can be found on our professional mentoring webpage.